fifth-sense/Concepts/JSTheory.md

 Scalability - how your application adapts as your team, data, and traffic grow.
 Developer Experience - your team’s experience building and maintaining your application.

+# What is difference between Vanilla JS and JS?
+JavaScript libraries provide ready-made functions and tools that developers can use to speed up web application development.
+Vanilla JavaScript, on the other hand, refers to the use of pure JavaScript code without any additional libraries or frameworks.